MitaliHukkeri/it-helpdesk-tracker/README.md

 # IT Helpdesk Tracker

-A simple web application to track IT support tickets, built with **Python** and **Flask**.
-Tickets are color-coded by priority (High, Medium, Low) and can be updated with status changes.
-This app is designed for local use and learning purposes.
+## Project Description
+The **IT Helpdesk Tracker** is a simple web application built using **Python and Flask** for managing IT support tickets.
+It allows users to:

+- Add new support tickets with a title and description.
+- Automatically assign ticket priority based on the description.
+- Update ticket status and priority.
+- View all tickets in a clean, color-coded table for easy tracking.
+- Export tickets to CSV for reporting purposes.
 ---

 ## Features